Michael-Brodsky/PG/src/readme.md

 # Pg Standard Library

-C++ Standard Library for the Arduino that uses only static memory (no new, malloc), but is otherwise ISO-compliant.
+C++ Standard Library for the Arduino that uses only static memory (no new, malloc) along with generic, reusable objects for rapid development and portability.